JulianPEllis/dino-runner-hack/readme.md

 ## How to reset
 Same as how to use, paste the contents of `reset.js` into the console and press ENTER('RETURN')

+## Utility Functions
+`stats()` - Show statistic information including how many times the gameOver() function was called and how many times the speed has been reset.

+`startCSLoop()` - Show statistic information as it's called, is console spam.

+`stopCSLoop()` - Stop showing statistic information.
+Stop console spam.

 <details>
 <summary>What happens at the end?</summary>
 Nothing.
 The counter resets back to zero after hitting 999999.
 </details>